 10.00–11.00: Get Lost (Literally) in Nature

-Green maze that changes every few months or so is the place you can’t miss while you’re in Malang.
-Taman Labirin Coban Rondo could be the perfect activity for a date or even family outing, as good teamwork would be the key to successfully finding your way out.
+The green maze that changes every few months or so is the place you can’t miss while you’re in Malang.
+Taman Labirin Coban Rondo could be the perfect activity for a date or even a family outing, as good teamwork would be the key to successfully finding your way out.

 The instructions are pretty simple: try to find the water fountain in the middle of the maze, and get back outside.
 For an easy way out, you could ask one of your friends to have a lookout from the tower and guide you.